vislyhq/visly-state/website/docs/mutations.md

 }
 ```

-One thing you will notice as different from Redux and similar state management libraries is that our mutations don't return a new object but rather they mutate the state object passed into the mutation function.
-Visly State is still an immutable library, the state object passed to the mutation by Visly State is a mutable copy of the internal state.
+One thing you will notice as different from Redux and similar state management libraries is that our mutations don't return a new object, but rather they mutate the state object passed into the mutation function.
+Visly State is still an immutable library though - the state object passed to the mutation by Visly State is a mutable copy of the internal state.
 Once mutated, Visly State (with the help of immer) will figure out what changes were made and safely apply that to the underlying state in a immutable fashion.

-While we reccomend defining mutations as re-usable and testable functions like above, you may also use arrow functions for one-off mutations.
+While we recommend defining mutations as reusable and testable functions like above, you may also use arrow functions for one-off mutations.

 ```tsx
 import { state, useValue } from '@visly/state